 Parks & Trails

-NCPRD boasts 36 developed parks, 7 natural areas, and 6 miles of Trolley Trail, providing ample opportunities for outdoor activities and connections to nature.
+NCPRD boasts 35 parks and natural areas, and three trails—including the 6-milemiles of Trolley Trail—providing ample opportunities for outdoor activities and connections to nature.
 Get outside and explore the wide range of parks and beautiful green spaces that make our community a vibrant place to live and play.

 Adopt a Park